codecentric/spring-boot-admin-runtime-playground/kubernetes/README.md

 there is no self registration used.
 One SBA is using the spring cloud kubernetes-client and the other one the spring cloud kubernetes-fabric8.
 There are small differences in the configuration between these two versions.

+There is also a version using the spring cloud kubernetes discovery server to get all running services instead of using kubernetes discovery directly.

 This Readme will guide you through all setup steps for the infrastructure.

 ## Enable Kubernetes in Docker Desktop